WRF Output

 Convective Storm Diagnostics

-This option outputs the following extra fields in the history file (wrfout_d0*):
+This option outputs the following extra fields to the WRF history/output file(s) (wrfout_d0*):

 • maximum 10 m wind speed